 Dr. Jon Bartelt

-Dr. Jon Bartelt has served as a public school superintendent for 20 of his 30 years in education.
+Dr. Jon Bartelt has served as a public school superintendent for 22 of his 33 years in education.
 His leadership experience encompasses both rural and suburban school settings.
-He currently is entering his 8th year as superintendent of schools of Bloomingdale School District 13 in northeastern DuPage County.
+He currently is entering his 12 th year as superintendent of schools of Bloomingdale School District 13 in northeastern DuPage County.
 Jon earned his doctorate in Education Leadership from Loyola University of Chicago and his Master’s in Education Leadership at Harvard University.
-He is the current President of the DuPage Division of the Illinois Association of School Administrators as well as the Suburban Superintendents Association.
+He has served as President of the DuPage Division of the Illinois Association of School Administrators, the Suburban Superintendents Association, and is Secretary/Treasurer of the Educational League of Illinois.
 Jon is passionate about service in the community and has served as president of the Bloomingdale Roselle Rotary Club and as the vice president of the Bloomingdale Chamber of Commerce.
 He has presented on issues of leadership and culture for local and national organizations including, most recently, the American Association of School Administrators, the Illinois Digital Educators Alliance, the Illinois Association of School Personnel Administrators, and the Illinois Association of School Administrators.

 Dr. Michael Lubelfeld

-Michael Lubelfeld Ed.D. has served as a public school educator for nearly 30 years, starting in 1993 as a middle school teacher in Bensenville, IL.
+Michael Lubelfeld Ed.D. has served as a public school educator for more than 30 years, starting in 1993 as a middle school teacher in Bensenville, IL.
 He has been a public school superintendent in Illinois since 2010.
 He currently serves as the superintendent of schools in the North Shore School District 112 in Highland Park, and Highwood, IL north of Chicago.
 Lubelfeld earned his Doctor of Education in curriculum and instruction from the Loyola University of Chicago where he is a part-time instructor.
 He is also adjunct faculty at National Louis University in the Department of Educational Leadership.
 In 2017 he was named superintendent of the year in his county, Lake County, IL.
+Mike was awarded the 2021 Administration and Supervision Distinguished Alumni Award from Loyola University of Chicago School of Education.
 He can be found on Twitter at @mikelubelfeld, and he co-moderates #suptchat - the monthly superintendent educational chat on Twitter.
-He co-authored the 2017 Rowman & Littlefield book The Unlearning Leader: Leading for Tomorrow’s Schools Today and the 2018 Rowman & Littlefield book Student Voice: From Invisible to Invaluable.
+He co-authored the 2017 Rowman & Littlefield book The Unlearning Leader: Leading for Tomorrow’s Schools Today and the 2018 Rowman & Littlefield book Student Voice: From Invisible to Invaluable, and the 2021 Rowman & Littlefield book The Unfinished Leader: A School Leadership Framework for Growth & Development.
+His latest book, the Unfinished Teacher: Becoming the Next Version of Yourself, will be out fall 2023.
 Mike has spoken around the USA and the world on leadership, student voice, and global service.
 Mike also co-leads the Aspiring Superintendent Academy leadership training for the American Association of School Administrators (AASA) and the Illinois Association of School Administrators (IASA).

 Dr. Nick Polyak

 Dr. Nick Polyak has worked in public education for the past 22 years.
 He currently serves as the Superintendent for Leyden Community High School District #212 in suburban Chicago.
 Nick earned his Doctor of Education (Ed.D.) degree in Educational Leadership and Supervision from Loyola University Chicago.
 He holds a Master of Arts Degree from Governors State University.
 Dr. Polyak’s undergraduate work was at Augustana College in Rock Island, Illinois, where he earned a Bachelor of Arts Degree in Mathematics and Secondary Education.
 Nick is a co-moderator of #suptchat, the international Twitter Chat for Superintendents.
-He co-authored The Unlearning Leader: Leading for Tomorrow’s Schools Today and Student Voice: From Invisible to Invaluable.
+He co-authored the 2017 Rowman & Littlefield book The Unlearning Leader: Leading for Tomorrow’s Schools Today, the 2018 Rowman & Littlefield book Student Voice: From Invisible to Invaluable, and the 2021 Rowman & Littlefield book The Unfinished Leader: A School Leadership Framework for Growth & Development.
 He also co-leads the IASA Illinois Aspiring Superintendent Academy, the AASA National Aspiring Superintendent Academy, and the AASA Transformational Leadership Consortium.

 Dr. Matt Seaton

-Currently serving as the Superintendent at Streator Township High School District #40, where he has led since 2014.
+Dr. Matt Seaton is currently the Chief Financial Office at the Illinois State Board of Education (ISBE).
+Prior to this position, he served as the Vice President for Business Services Finance/Treasurer at Illinois Valley Community College.
+He was also the Superintendent at Streator Township High School District #40 from 2014 to 2021.
 Previously Matt served as Superintendent at Red Hill CUSD #10.
 Matt earned his doctorate in 2019 from Illinois State University.
 While there, he won the prestigious award of CPED Dissertation of the Year.
 Matt’s interest areas include developing leadership skills in young professionals to build the next generation of effective school leaders.
-Matt currently serves as the Region President for the Starved Rock Region of the Illinois Association of School Administrators (IASA) and has served as the legislative liaison for the region to the IASA.
-Matt currently lives in Streator, IL, with his wife Jill, a school technology coordinator and Community/Alumni Coordinator and his six children.
+Matt has served as the Region President for the Starved Rock Region of the Illinois Association of School Administrators (IASA) and has served as the legislative liaison for the region to the IASA.
+Matt currently lives in Streator, IL, with his wife Jill, the CEO of the Streator Family YMCA and a school technology coordinator and his six children.

 Dr. Ken Spells